 But where do you start?
 What is there to optimise?
 And how does it impact upon your SEO?
 After all, if more people are using voice search, won’t fewer be searching via traditional key strokes?

 Voice search is a speech-activated technology that allows a user to carry out a search via a voice command instead of typing the query into a search box.

-The interaction is enabled by digital assistants such as Siri, Cortana, Google Now, Alexa and Google Assistant.
+The interaction is enabled by digital assistants such as Siri, Cortana, Alexa, Alice and Google Assistant.

 These digital assistants, also referred to as eyes-free voice assistants, can understand voice queries from a user and return audio responses or perform actions on behalf of them.